GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 ### Android Tools And Technologies

+* Why does Android use SQLite?
+* What libraries have you used for interacting with databases and why did you choose them?
+* What are contract classes? [[info]](https://stackoverflow.com/a/36265603/497132)
+* How do you use the BaseColumns interface to describe your data schema? [[info]](https://stackoverflow.com/a/7900591/497132)
+* What is ADB?
+* What is ANR?

 * **What is ADB?** - [Learn more here](https://developer.android.com/studio/command-line/adb)

+* **What is an Application Not Responding (ANR) error, and how can you prevent them from occurring in an app?**</br>
+   * An ANR dialog appears when your UI has been unresponsive for more than 5 seconds, usually because you’ve blocked the main thread.
+To avoid encountering ANR errors, you should move as much work off the main thread as possible.</br>

 * **What is DDMS and what can you do with it?** - [Learn more here](https://developer.android.com/studio/profile/monitor)